pgodsalve/Dr-Chris-Godsalve/README.md

 ## Thoughts, by Philippa

-Dad’s life was often afflicted with illness and hardship, but he always remained incredibly positive and didn’t dwell on his suffering.
+Dad’s life was often afflicted with illness and hardship but he didn’t dwell on his suffering.
 He was admirable in his stoicism and had huge empathy for others who were unwell.

 Dad was kind and gentle in nature and had a huge belief in the potential of others, he assumed intellect equal to his own of anyone he spoke to.
 He was a patient and passionate teacher and had time for everyone, from teaching PhD physics, to teaching maths and chess to friends in the local pub, to possibly the most praiseworthy, teaching advanced algebra to a yawning and fidgeting teenage daughter.
-Many of his later projects included painstakingly writing and recording tutorials to enable others to replicate his methods.
+Many of his later projects included painstakingly writing and recording tutorials to enable others to learn and replicate his methods.

 As well as his affinity for the cosmos and physical and theoretical worlds, dad had many interests spanning punk rock, classical literature, philosophy, theology, art, politics and history.
 He had a fantastically good memory when it came to global historical events and could delve into and analyse the historic and geopolitical context in a way which brought them to life.
 Many will remember my Dad’s wicked, dark and absurdist sense of humour.
 He was sharp in wit, enjoyed obscure references to film and literature and had many running in-jokes with close friends and family.